 Tinfish Chutney

-Tinfish Chutney is one of those South African Indian classics that is loved across generations.
+This tinfish chutney recipe is one of those South African Indian classics that is loved across generations.
 It is flavourful, nostalgic, and incredibly budget friendly.
 Plus, it comes together in about 30 minutes.
 That makes it perfect for busy weeknights when you still want a home cooked meal without fuss.
 We use pilchards in tomato sauce, mixed Kashmiri chilli powder, fresh aromatics, and a couple pantry staples to create a saucy, mildly spicy chutney that tastes delicious with rice, soft roti, or buttered bread.

 Growing up, this chutney was our beach sandwich filling.
 At home, it would be spread between slices of soft white bread, wrap it in foil, and pack it into the cooler box.
 By the time we arrived at the beach, the bread had absorbed all that spicy tomato gravy, soft, saucy, and full of flavour.
 So if you want to relive that old-school beach sandwich feeling, this recipe will take you right back.

-Why You’ll Love This Recipe
+Why You’ll Love This Tinfish Chutney Recipe

-Ingredients You Will Need for Tinfish Chutney
+Ingredients for this Tinfish Chutney Recipe

 Oil: I used vegetable oil for sautéing the onions, curry leaves, and green chillies, creating the base of the chutney.
 It helps release flavors and prevents the pilchards from sticking.